openstack-archive/stx-ha/api-ref/source/api-ref-smapi-v1-ha.rst

 ====================================================

 Manage HA Services running on the StarlingX OpenStack Controller cluster.
-This includes services, service nodes and service groups.
+This includes services, nodes and service groups.

 The typical port used for the STX-HA Services REST API is 7777.
 However, proper technique would be to look up the smapi service endpoint in Keystone.